-The company's balance sheet includes a significant amount of goodwill, which represents approximately 36% of its total assets as of January 2, 2016.
+The company's balance sheet includes a significant amount of goodwill, which represents approximately 37% of its total assets as of December 31, 2016.
 The excess of the purchase price over the fair value of assets acquired, including identifiable intangible assets, and liabilities assumed in conjunction with acquisitions is recorded as goodwill.
 In accordance with Accounting Standards Codification ("ASC") 350 "Intangibles-Goodwill and Other", the company's long-lived assets (including goodwill and other intangibles) are reviewed for impairment annually and whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 In assessing the recoverability of long-lived assets, the company considers changes in economic conditions and makes assumptions regarding estimated future cash flows and other factors.
 Various uncertainties, including continued adverse conditions in the capital markets or changes in general economic conditions, could impact the future operating performance at one or more of the company's businesses, which could significantly affect the company's valuations and could result in additional future impairments.
 Also, estimates of future cash flows are judgments based on the company's experience and knowledge of operations.
-These estimates can be significantly impacted by many factors, including costs, inflation, competition, and consumer and demographic trends.
+These estimates can be significantly impacted by many factors, including changes in global and local business and economic conditions, operating costs, inflation, competition, and consumer and demographic trends.
 If the company's estimates or the underlying assumptions change in the future, the company may be required to record impairment charges.
 Any such charge could have a material adverse effect on the company's reported net earnings.